assemble/assemble/README.md

 ## Running Assemble

 _Run assemble with the`grunt assemble` command._

-Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.
-### Task defaults
+Here are some ways to get started with Assemble:

-The `assemble` task will build an included boilerplate by default, so you can get up and running quickly.
-Here are some pointers to get you started on customizing your project:
+  * The `assemble` project includes some examples to help you get up and running quickly.

-  * Use Assemble's other boilerplates as examples
   * See some [working example's] of projects using Assemble
   * Read the [wiki](https://github.com/sellside/assemble/wiki)
-  * Visit [Toolkit](http://toolkit.io), a more extensive library of UI components and project scaffolds that can be used with Assemble.
+  * Visit [Toolkit], a more extensive library of UI components and project scaffolds that can be used with Assemble.

+### Task defaults
+Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.

 ### Options

+See [options](assemble-options) for more information.

 #### assets
 Type: `String` `false`